GetVoIP

 Pricing

-Nextiva pricing starts around $20/user/month for the lowest tier Digital plan, though for SMS and Voice one has to do the Core plan at $30/user/month.
+Nextiva pricing starts around $15/user/month for the lowest tier plan.
 All plans starting at the Core level include toll-free minutes and local numbers.

 Top Features